ckuttruff/clj-sql-up/README.md

 	Reversing: 20130714150641624-create-posts.clj

 ## TODO
+* Add an environment flag to support mult. databases (for testing, etc)
 * Write more tests
 * Clean up some of the general structure / duplication in migrate.clj
 * Make certain aspects more generic (specifying migrations dir, etc.)